laiyuejin99/GRPCResearch/gRPCWire/README.md

-# GRPCResearch
-gRPC research and summary
+this project research grpc base on wire. and make wire support protobuf and make it support rxjava etc